 Voluntary Retirement Plans

-Public employees may participate in optional retirement plans which supplement mandatory PERA contributions.
+Public employees may participate in optional retirement plans that supplement mandatory PERA contributions.
 All employees are eligible to participate in the State of Colorado 457 Deferred Compensation Plan and PERA's 401(k) plan.
 Additionally, employees at Mines may voluntarily participate in 403(b) tax-sheltered annuity plans.

 The State of Colorado identifies 10 holidays for all government institutions.
 Rules provide for agencies to adopt an alternative holiday schedule.
 Mines traditionally observes an alternative holiday schedule, which generally provides employees time off between Christmas and New Year's, as well as other holidays throughout the year.